 Veterans should complete the online benefit application process for a VA determination of eligibility for veterans' education benefits.
-The online application may be found at https://benefits.va.gov/benefits/vonapp.asp.
+The online application may be found at www.va.gov/education/how-to-apply/.

 The Veterans Administration communicates primarily through the utilization of VA benefit application forms.
-Most forms are available at the ASU Mid-South Financial Aid Office or on the Internet at https://benefits.va.gov/benefits/vonapp.asp.
+Most forms are available at the ASU Mid-South Financial Aid Office.
 Service members receive benefits by contributing to the VA educational fund while in military service (chapter 30), reenlisting for a specified period of time in a National Guard or Reserve unit (chapter 1606), being 100% disabled (chapter 31), inheriting the benefits (chapter 35) from a disabled or deceased veteran, or serving a minimum of 90 days active duty after September 10, 2011 (Chapter 33).